JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 #### verifierPath
-{id="runpluginverifier-task-verifierpath"}
+{id="tasks-runpluginverifier-verifierpath"}

 Local path to the pre-downloaded IntelliJ Plugin Verifier JAR file.
-If set, [`runPluginVerifier.verifierVersion`](#runpluginverifier-task-verifierversion) is ignored.
+If set, [`runPluginVerifier.verifierVersion`](#tasks-runpluginverifier-verifierversion) is ignored.

 {style="narrow"}
 Type
 : `String`

 Default value
-: path to the JAR file resolved using the [`runPluginVerifier.verifierVersion`](#runpluginverifier-task-verifierversion) property
+: path to the JAR file resolved using the [`runPluginVerifier.verifierVersion`](#tasks-runpluginverifier-verifierversion) property

 #### localPaths
-{id="runpluginverifier-task-localpaths"}
+{id="tasks-runpluginverifier-localpaths"}

-A list of the paths to locally installed IDE distributions that should be used for verification in addition to those specified in [`runPluginVerifier.ideVersions`](#runpluginverifier-task-ideversions).
+A list of the paths to locally installed IDE distributions that should be used for verification in addition to those specified in [`runPluginVerifier.ideVersions`](#tasks-runpluginverifier-ideversions).

 {style="narrow"}
 Type